 Join the Frequent Crawler Club today!

-After a few days of roughing it in style, it's time for a little city luxury in La Paz.
+After a few days of roughing it in style, it's time to head to the capital city, La Paz.
 Enjoy the local markets and beachside cafes of this charming town.
-Send a postcard home to your snowbound friends!
+Spend the day on the water with local guides and swim with the ocean's largest fish, the docile whale shark, snorkel or scuba dive with playful sea lions, or go deep sea fishing.
+Later, enjoy a fresh lobster dinner, shop for Mexican arts and crafts, and dance the night away in a salsa club!
 A ferry ride from La Paz brings us to mainland Mexico.

 With 37 bridges and 89 tunnels, the Copper Canyon train has earned its reputation as one of the engineering wonders of the world.
 The town you'll be using as a base for your travels is nearly two miles above sea level, deep in the Sierra Tarahumara.